-Below are some recent competition highlights since 2009, as well as a running lists of top wins.
+Below are some recent competition highlights since 2009, as well as a running list of top wins.

 National Trial Competition Regional, Co-champions